đź’¬

 Gym Floor Colour and Custom Designs

 As well offering a massive range of colour options, some of the industry’s most innovative manufacturers have begun offering fully bespoke options.
 These can include training aides like boxes, agility ladders and functional zones.
-Bigger designs such as the indoor tracks we installed for LIFT Gyms can be a great option.
+Bigger designs such as the indoor tracks we installed for Volt Gyms can be a great option.
 There have even been companies developing ranges of flooring which integrated lighting panels to create innovative new workout options.

 Make sure to carefully consider the colours of your flooring per zone.
 Keep in mind the type of activity that will be carried out and how it fits in with the rest of the decor, as well as the cleaning this zone may require.